arinmsn/Portfolio-Page/README.md

 # Bootstrap Portfolio

-Welcome!
+**Welcome!**

 This will be temporary landing portfolio page until I am ready to export the content elsewhere.
-Take a moment to visit the [live page](update link here) to learn more about me.
+Take a moment to visit the [live page](https://arinmsn.github.io/Portfolio-Page/) to learn more about me.

+The blog link is not active yet.